minghunt/Zens-test/README.md

 ### Deployment

-The frontend application is deployed at: [Frontend Deployment URL](https://zens-fe.vercel.app/)
+The frontend application is deployed at: [HL Solution](https://zens-fe.vercel.app/)

 ## Backend Server